Civil Litigation in Thailand

 Examination of evidence

-Once the procedural issues have been clarified, the court proceeds to examine the evidence presented by the parties.
-Thai courts rely heavily on documentary evidence such as written contracts, financial records, and official documents.
+The court relies heavily on documentary evidence such as written contracts, financial records and official documents.

 Witness testimony